spd75/spd75.github.io/_pages/aab_high-level-design.md

 From the software’s perspective, we utilized both cores to be able to control the gameplay.
 Core 0 is responsible for receiving signals from the buttons, controlling the game logic, and displaying the graphics to the VGA screen.
 Core 1 is responsible for synthesizing all audio using direct digital synthesis and outputting it to the DAC.
 We didn’t really face any trade-offs on the software side of things, but we did experience some issues which are explained more in depth in the software section of our report.

-Our project required that we design an equation for our direct-digital synthesis model.
+We didn't have to work too much with math, but we did have to design an equation for our direct-digital synthesis model.
 We derived this equation through lots of trial and error to attempt to generate a synthetic sound that allowed for clearly distinguishable tones and was smooth enough to almost sound like a synth bell.
-This equation was:
+The equation and its corresponding wave are shown below.

 ## Intellectual Property Considerations